 The east side of Maui is an adventurer’s paradise.
 Besides lesser-visited beach parks like Waiʻānapanapa State Park (black sand) and Koki Beach Park (red sand), there are many other outdoor interests, including the Kipahulu section of Haleakala National Park, Wailua Falls, the Pipiwai Trail (bamboo forest), and the Pools of Oheo.

 Most lodging options in Hana take the form of small inns.
-The area’s one resort, the Travaasa Hana, has drawn wide praise for its simple luxury, laid-back vibe, and combination of ocean and rural views.
+The area’s one resort, the Hana Maui resort, has drawn wide praise for its simple luxury, laid-back vibe, and combination of ocean and rural views.

 5: Paia and the North Shore